 Control the only element you can – yourself

-One of the key elements to gaining success not only in life, but also in the corporate workplace is to gain control over your emotions.
+One of the key elements to gaining success not only in life but also in the corporate workplace is to gain control over your emotions.
 You cannot control what happens in your organisation, neither can you control people’s actions and attitudes, the only thing you do have full control over is your own behaviour.
 And that’s the most valuable and powerful asset you have.
-Keeping your integrity and not allowing the corporate game to change you and your values, especially when dealing corporate snakes, making sure you yourself do not become one.
+Keeping your integrity and not allowing the corporate game to change you and your values, especially when dealing with corporate snakes, making sure you yourself do not become one.